dghigham/tidydata/README.md

 ==================================================================
-run_analysis R Script for generating a summary dataset of the "Human Activity Recognition Using Smartphones" Dataset
+R Script for generating a summary dataset of the "Human Activity Recognition Using Smartphones" Data

-Developed for the project of the Coursera Getting and Cleaning Data course

 ==================================================================
-Dean Higham, April 2015
+Developed for the project of the Coursera Getting and Cleaning Data course Dean Higham, April 2015

 ==================================================================